Super can be complicated, especially when you’re starting out. Here are some answers to the questions we hear most.

 Unfortunately, there’s no single answer to this question.
 The amount of super you need when you retire depends on many things, from how long you live to how well you live.

 However, to help you get an idea of the amount of money you might need when you stop working, we provide access to a range of superannuation planning calculators.
-You can enter your current balance and contributions to the Income stream calculator and see a projection of the estimated annual retirement income you could receive once you stop working.
+You can enter your current balance and contributions to the Retirement income calculator and see a projection of the estimated annual retirement income you could receive once you stop working.

 The Association of Superannuation Funds of Australia (ASFA)^ have also developed the Retirement Standard to help singles and couples determine the kind of lifestyle they want in retirement.